 We pretty much owe the entire star-crossed lovers trope to this play, but that doesn’t mean Romeo and Juliet are the most sympathetic of star-crossed lovers.
 They make some pretty overhasty and foolish decisions that otherwise might have spared them a lot of grief.

 - SHAKESPEARE PLAY I THINK IS UNDERRATED: Troilus and Cressida

 One of Shakespeare’s “problem plays,” Troilus and Cressida often gets passed over because of its rather abrupt ending and shifting tone, but I think it provides an interesting counterpoint to Romeo and Juliet.
-Cressida and Juliet face similar obstacles, but their reactions are very different (and therefore reaction to them).
+Cressida and Juliet face similar obstacles, but their reactions are very different (and therefore my reaction to them).
 Would Juliet have bowed to her family’s pressure like Cressida if she and Romeo hadn’t been married by the friar?
 Or is Cressida’s love weaker, more akin to Romeo’s first infatuation with Rosaline?

 - SHAKESPEARE PLAY I COULD SEE AGAIN AND AGAIN: A Midsummer Night’s Dream

-If I’m going to see Shakespeare repeatedly, I’d rather it be a comedy than a tragedy because I find banter more engaging than soliloquies, and I’ve seen and read Midsummer enough times already to know I wouldn’t mind seeing it again again.
+If I’m going to see Shakespeare repeatedly, I’d rather it be a comedy than a tragedy because I find banter more engaging than soliloquies, and I’ve seen and read Midsummer enough times already to know I wouldn’t mind seeing it again and again.

 - SHAKESPEARE PLAY I’D STILL WANT TO DO: Twelfth Night